 - (statistics 2013-2014) the port’s largest containership cargo destinations for exports were China (24,4%), New Zealand (9,2%), USA (6,9%), Japan (5,9%), Taiwan (4,7%), Indonesia (4,3%), Thailand (4%), South Korea (4%), Malaysia (3,6%) and Vietnam (3,2%).
 The the port’s largest containership cargo destinations for imports were China (39,4%), USA (9,7%), New Zealand (5,9%), Thailand (5%), Malaysia (3,4%), Germany (3,1%), Japan (2,6%), Indonesia (2,5%), Italy (2,4%), Taiwan (2,2%).

-The following Melbourne cruise port statistics show number of ship calls (visits) and number of passengers and crew (in brackets).
-It just confirms the Australian market’s growing trend for ship cruising.
+The following Port Melbourne statistics show the number of cruise ship calls (visits) and the number of passengers and crew (in brackets).
+Data just confirm the Australian market’s growing trend for ship cruising.

 - 2005-2006 - 40 ships (72680)

 - 2013-2014 - 67 ships (197914)